-Alpine, an ‘Avant-garde’ vehicle specialist of Groupe Renault, revealed a teaser of its upcoming models in the Renaulution corporate presentation in January.
+Alpine, an ‘Avant-garde’ vehicle specialist of Renault Group, revealed the first teaser of its upcoming models in the Renaulution corporate presentation in January.
 The silhouettes of its 3-member portfolio confirmed an electric sports car (successor for the Alpine A110), an electric SUV, and a B-segment electric hot-hatchback.

-While there are not too many details about the Alpine electric SUV, reports say it will be based on the CMF-EV platform, which will also underpin the upcoming Renault Megane eVision electric crossover.
-To date, Groupe Renault has filed over 300 patents on the CMF-EV platform, and more details on the exact offering and specifications should be shared in the second half of the year.
+While there are not too many details about the Alpine electric SUV, reports say it will be based on the CMF-EV platform, which will underpin the upcoming Renault Megane E-Tech electric crossover.
+To date, Renault Group has filed over 300 patents on the CMF-EV platform.

-If the Megane eVision is the basis to go by, the Alpine electric SUV would feature the ‘slimline’ batteries which are built into the structure of the CMF-EV platform.
-Luca de Meo has told the media that these batteries are the ‘flattest in the market’ and that they help the crossover achieve superior aerodynamics, which would be key for the performance oriented Alpine electric SUV.
+If the Megane E-Tech is the basis to go by, the Alpine electric SUV will feature the ‘slimline’ batteries, which are built into the structure of the CMF-EV platform. de Meo has told the media that these batteries are the ‘flattest in the market’.
+They help the crossover achieve superior aerodynamics, which would be key for the performance-oriented Alpine electric SUV.

-Auto-moto reports that the Alpine electric SUV will get four-wheel drive, while its battery should offer a capacity of at least 90 kWh, leading comfortably to a range 400 km, according to the WLTP homologation standard.
+Auto-moto reports that the Alpine electric SUV will get four-wheel drive, while its battery should offer a capacity of at least 90 kWh.
 Auto-Moto speculates that the Alpine SUV would be about 4.6 m long, matching the Nissan Ariya.
-The motor output would be between 400-500 hp, for it to have the mettle to compete with the Porsche Macan electric.
+The motor output would be between 400-500 hp, enough to have the mettle to compete with the Porsche Macan electric.